adziameshchyk/TeachMeSkills_HW_Lesson_10/README.md

 # Strings

->This repository was created for homework in lessons №9 - "Strings".
+>This repository was created for homework in lessons №10 - "Exceptions and Errors".
 ## Tasks

 ### Mandatory tasks: